-Paro Tsechu is one of the most famous festivals in Bhutan.
-The term ‘Tsechu’ literally means the 10th day.
+Paro Tshechu is one of the most famous festivals in Bhutan.
+The term ‘Tshechu’ literally means the 10th day.
 Paro is a historical town located in the Paro district of Bhutan.

 Each district has a specific month for the festival.
 These annual festivals have actually been carried on since the 17th century right from the Drukpa lineage of the Kagyu school of Tibetan Buddhism.

-Paro Tsechu is one of the biggest ‘Tsechu’ festivals in terms of magnitude of participation and audience and occurs on the second month of the Bhutanese Lunar calendar.
+Paro Tshechu is one of the biggest ‘Tshechu’ festivals in terms of magnitude of participation and audience and occurs on the second month of the Bhutanese Lunar calendar.
 It involves large social gatherings which facilitate social bonding between the people of different villages and is one of the best ways for tourists to experience Tibetan culture and traditions.

 The venue of the fair has a lot of sellers thus leading to brisk commerce taking place.
 This festival is usually held in a ‘dzong’ or fortress or in a local monastery in honor of Guru Rimpoche who had brought Buddhism to Tibet in the 8th century.

 It is believed by the people of Bhutan that by attending this festival, one can seek merit and forgiveness for his sins.
-Paro Tsechu is a five day festival and attracts tourists from all over the world.
-The 2017 dates for this festival are 7th to 11th April, 2017.
+Paro Tshechu is a five day festival and attracts tourists from all over the world.
+The 2019 dates for this festival is 17th to 21th March.

 Traditions And Celebrations